Derma-Lab/derma_bot/README.md

-# Medical Consultation Discord Bot
+# DERMA Consultation Discord Bot

 This Discord bot simulates a medical consultation process using three AI agents: a General Manager (Katie), a Doctor (Dr. Sasha), and a Pharmacist (PharmaBro).
 The bot uses the Cerebras API for natural language processing and Discord for user interaction.